WellCareTracker assesses the completeness and timeliness of

 NOTE: Although WellCareTracker was originally designed for Pennsylvania

-child care centers, it has also been used in Connecticut, Illinois,
+child care centers, it is also being used (as of 2022) in Connecticut and Washington,

 20 YEARS OF WELLCARETRACKER